Blatter departure date set as FIFA tries again with reforms

 The newly created body has been charged with making “concrete and comprehensive” proposals for the next executive committee meeting on Sept.
 24 and 15.

-The executive committee also heard proposals from Domenico Scala, independent chairman of the Audit and Compliance Committee on term limits, enhanced “centralized integrity checks” and disclosure of salaries of FIFA leaders.
+The executive committee also heard proposals from Domenico Scala, independent chairman of the Audit and Compliance Committee on term limits, enhanced “centralised integrity checks” and disclosure of salaries of FIFA leaders.

 Asked twice to declare his own salary now, however, Blatter refused.
 “You can ask me that question all afternoon,” he said.